Professional Dancers’ Postgraduate Teaching Certificate

 What Else Do I Need to Know?

-- This is a one-year part-time distance-learning programme, including an online induction week and a four-week Intensive Study Period delivered as two weeks on site and two weeks remote learning.
+- This is a one-year part-time distance-learning programme, including an online Induction Week and an Intensive Study Period delivered as two weeks on site in our Sydney studio and also by distance learning .

 - The programme is delivered in English, so you will need an English Language Proficiency test if this is not your first language.